Personal Development is Critical to Success

 Too many people limit the education that they receive to that which they can use to further their career.
-This is unfortunate because being well-educated means developing the knowledge required to become an informed and active citizen, not simply a person who is trained to do a particular job.
+This is unfortunate because being well-educated means developing the knowledge required to become an informed and active citizen.
+Not simply a person who is trained to do a particular job.
 Fortunately, continuing to educate yourself isn’t something that requires an investment of large amounts of time or money.
-You can become more educated by reading, learning the facts on current events, and taking advantage of the often free online courses that are available on a variety of topics.
+You can become more educated by reading, learning the facts on current events for example.
+You can take advantage of the often free online courses that are available on a variety of topics.
 Even within your community, there are probably libraries, community centers, museums, and other places that offer a variety of classes and other enrichment programs that you can enjoy while becoming a more well-rounded person.

 The Practice of Generosity

-If your measurement of generosity is solely based on whether or not you give to charity, and how much you give, you are probably not developing a sense of generosity that truly results in self-improvement.
+If your measurement of generosity is solely based on whether or not you give to charity, How much you give.
+You are probably not developing a sense of generosity that truly results in self-improvement.
 Generosity is not an act or acts of charity or donations of money and time, although these are definitely ways to express generosity.
 The practice of generosity is placing the well-being of others at a high priority level.
 It means getting to know people, understanding their needs, and caring about doing your part to meet those needs.
 When you are generous in your relationships, the people around you feel valued.